XeroKimo/PNGParser/Benchmark Writeup.md

 * Abort on first unimportant chunk failure
 * Abort on header chunk failure (No Seek)
 * Abort on first unimportant chunk failure (No Seek)
+* Deepest Callstack Test

 Currently in my library, if I fail to parse a chunk, I throw an exception.
 When I fail to parse a chunk, the stream seeks to the start of the next chunk so we can try to parse the next chunk.
 Which explains what the various tests are, why I chose them where just whatever I felt like testing.

+NEW: Deepest Callstack Test how expensive would is it to propagate an error that has the deepest callstack.
+For my test case, the deepest stack is 10.

-The first 2 tests will properly decode a PNG so it'll actually go through de-filtering, de-interlacing, and such as they'll have all the data they need in order to do so, while the rest will basically fail before the decoding actually starts.
+The first 2 tests will properly decode a PNG so it'll actually go through de-filtering, de-interlacing, and such as they'll have all the data they need in order to do so.
+They are the success cases.
+The rest will fail before the decoding actually starts.

 # Results